Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 # apt-get update

-For production applications, we recommend using the official LINBIT repositories.
-You can get access to those – and many more benefits such as 24-hour enterprise support – by becoming a LINBIT customer.
+For production deployments, using the official LINBIT repositories for downloading prebuilt LINBIT software packages is recommended.
+You can get access to those – and many more benefits such as 24×7 enterprise support – by becoming a LINBIT customer.

 The first thing you will have to install are some dependencies.
-You will need these later; for now just run the following command on all nodes:
+You will need these later.
+For now just enter the following command on all nodes:

 # apt -y install resource-agents targetcli-fb

-💡 Tip: After installing these packages, you may get a warning message about a kernel update and rebooting your nodes.
+After installing these packages, you might get a warning message about a kernel update and rebooting your nodes.
 If so, reboot your nodes when you are able to safely do so, and then continue with the instructions.

 Installing DRBD